NuevoFoundation/workshops/content/english/covid-distance-checker/_index.md

 ![Workspace with on start, forever, and received packet blocks filled in](img/savedRSSI.png)

+Variables are simply places we can store information with a friendly name to make it clear what's stored inside.
+So, by creating a variable called `strength`, what we're doing is setting aside some space to store a value, in this case the measured signal strength from the message we received.
+We can then simply use the name `strength` anywhere we want to check the current value inside or compare it against something else.
+If we get a new message later with a stronger or weaker signal, the value of `strength` gets updated to that new value automatically.
+Hence the "on radio received" block: every time we get a new message, the value of `strength` is updated to the latest signal strength without you having to anything manually.

 ### Interpreting Signal Strength
 Now that our micro:bit knows how strong the signal it got is, we need to use that to figure out how close we are.
 Click on the Logic section and grab the "if true then / else" block.
 Drag that inside the radio received block, just under where we set the strength variable.
 Go back into the Logic section and drag the 0 = 0 comparison on top of the true on the "if true then" line.
 You code should now look like this: